0xpix/Hei-DataHub/GITHUB_WORKFLOW.md

 ## Overview

-Mini Hei-DataHub now features **automated Pull Request creation** when saving datasets.
+Hei-DataHub now features **automated Pull Request creation** when saving datasets.
 When properly configured, the app will:

 1. Save `data/<id>/metadata.yaml` to your local **catalog repository**
 2. Create a git branch, commit the changes